 As discussed above, an RDSP can be managed either by a qualified holder or by the beneficiary himself/herself.
 In either case, where the beneficiary of an RDSP has died, the RDSP must be closed, all amounts remaining in the plan must be paid out to the beneficiary's estate and the plan must be terminated by December 31 following the calendar year in which the beneficiary dies.
 Any grant or bonds deposited in the plan in the 10 years prior to the beneficiary's death must be returned to the government (this is known as the "assistance holdback amount").
 However, any accumulated growth on these amounts need not be repaid.
-All other grants, bonds and accumulated growth on the plan will be distributed and taxable to the beneficiary's estate tax-free.
+All other grants, bonds and accumulated growth on the plan will be distributed and taxable to the beneficiary's estate.
+As with RESPs, original contributions will be distributed to the beneficiary's estate tax-free.
 In these instances, the RDSP assets would also be subject to probate.